 Results of the study will be useful at several different levels.
-First, the study will provide data to help agencies make funding decisions and will help policymakers understand the challenges faced by college access providers.
+First, the study provided data to help agencies make funding decisions and will help policymakers understand the challenges faced by college access providers.
 In addition, the results should be valuable as a planning and resource-allocation tool for access providers themselves; the study will help to identify service gaps as well opportunities for collaboration, efficiency, and/or resource-sharing.
 Finally, the study will serve as a guide to Virginia college access resources for students, families, and schools.

-There are several components to the research.
+There were several components to the research.
 The first component, undertaken in fall 2015, consisted of a review of progress on six main recommendations to access providers that emerged from the 2009 research.
 A small qualitative study was conducted with seven experts embedded in the field of college access; the report is available here.

 A further component of the study employed secondary data analysis to assess levels of need for college access resources within school divisions, on the basis of each division’s postsecondary enrollment and degree of economic disadvantage.
-One product of this part of the research will be a listing of school divisions characterized by high need for college access resources, as well as a listing of divisions with slightly lower but still high levels of need (“recognized need”).
+One product of this part of the research was a listing of school divisions characterized by high need for college access resources, as well as a listing of divisions with slightly lower but still high levels of need (“recognized need”).

-The third part of the study uses an online survey to learn about the distribution of college access resources across school divisions.
-The first step is to identify as many college access providers as possible and to identify a knowledgeable contact at each who can respond to survey questions about the programs offered.
+The third part of the study used an online survey to learn about the distribution of college access resources across school divisions.
+The first step was to identify as many college access providers as possible and to identify a knowledgeable contact at each who can respond to survey questions about the programs offered.
 Identified access providers are then invited to participate in the survey, to provide data on the nature of their work and activities, populations served, and the geographic reach of their services.